ashvardanian/SimSIMD/README.md

 Most popular software is precompiled and distributed with fairly conservative CPU optimizations, to ensure compatibility with older hardware.
 Database Management platforms, like ClickHouse, and Web Browsers, like Google Chrome,need to run on billions of devices, and they can't afford to be picky about the CPU features.
-For such users SimSIMD provides a dynamic dispatch mechanism, which selects the most advanced micro-kernel for the current CPU at runtime.
+For such users NumKong provides a dynamic dispatch mechanism, which selects the most advanced micro-kernel for the current CPU at runtime.

 <table>
   <tr>